greenelab/RNAseq_titration_results/README.md

 6. [Training Distribution Matching](https://peerj.com/articles/1621/) (TDM)
 7. z-scoring (Z)

+We also explored the use of [Seurat](https://satijalab.org/seurat/) to normalize array and RNA-seq data.
+Due to low sample numbers at the edges of our titration protocol, many experimental conditions could not be integrated.

 ## Requirements

 We recommend using the docker image `envest/rnaseq_titration_results:R-4.1.2` to handle package and dependency installation.